 Italy is heavily exposed in the new US tariff threat on EU products

-Published by Marzia Moccia. .Europe United States of America Foreign markets Trade war Italy Economic trends
+Published by Marzia Moccia. .Europe United States of America Foreign markets Trade war Italy Global economic trends

 Log in to use the pretty print function and embed function.

 Aren't you signed up yet?
 Log in!

 After the tariffs on steel and aluminum entering into force last June and the tariff threat to American imports of European motor vehicles, the tensions between Washington and Brussels seem to be intensified.
 The Trump administration has threatened to introduce tariffs on a total EU export value of about $ 21 billion and over 300 customs codes, to which Europe has responded with a punitive countermeasure against $ 12 billion of US export.

 Casus belli: Boeing and Airbus competition for global leadership in aircraft market